carmenbianca/report-liferay/report.md

 REUSE is the only candidate for the automation of Liferay's \gls{outbound}
 licensing.
 Because Liferay's policy is a superset of REUSE's specification, it would be a suitable solution.
-A caveat that doesn't follows from these results, but does follow from section \ref{demands-requirements-limitations}, is that converting all of Liferay Portal to be REUSE-compliant is a herculean effort that is unlikely to be accomplished within the internship.
+A caveat that doesn't follow from these results, but does follow from section \ref{demands-requirements-limitations}, is that converting all of Liferay Portal to be REUSE-compliant is a herculean effort that is unlikely to be accomplished within the internship.
 This makes the tool